Commencement: June 5, 2015

 What happens after Commencement?

 Graduates, guests, and faculty are invited to the individual School and department receptions held across campus.
-Details are forthcoming through your departments.
+Details are forthcoming in the spring.

 Where do I go to assemble for the Hooding Ceremony?

-Please report to the Johnson Athletics Center between 10:55 and 11:05 am on Thursday, June 6.
+Please report to Rockwell Cage between 10:55 and 11:05 am on Thursday, June 4.
 Professor Paul Lagace, the Commencement faculty marshal, will assemble faculty in the line of march.
 The procession departs at 11:15 am.

 How long is the Hooding Ceremony?

-The Hooding Ceremony begins with the arrival of the procession at Rockwell Cage at 11:30 am and concludes at approximately 1:15 pm.
-A reception on Kresge Oval immediately follows.
+The Hooding Ceremony begins with the arrival of the procession at 11:30 am and concludes at approximately 1:15 pm.
+Afterward, faculty, graduates, and guests proceed to receptions hosted by departments.

 Who invests the hoods of Doctoral candidates at the Hooding Ceremony?